1 Nature is maximally efficient

 Possible falsification.Find an exception to least action.

-In short,dW=0 describes motion.
+In short,dW=0 describes motion and agrees with observations.

 2 There is a maximum energy speed in nature